The Asians of Lesser Gods

 Referring to other more developed Southeast Asian people will only made these statements lengthy.
 Overall, these matters remind us of Winston Churchill’s quip that attitude is a little thing that makes a big difference.

 Unfortunately, our attitude is fashioned by our dependency on others, as evident from that of the government of Manipur, which survives on grants and alms from the Union.
 The comparison is not fair but we cannot ignore the fact the Asians are markedly differentiated into two groups: one of the victors and the other of the vanquished, but not necessarily being the antagonists; plus one of the success and the other of the utter failure.
 The inequality is louder than gunshots, apparently which the Chinese had invented an eternity ago.
 Knowing the difference can be of some help to amend the qualities of the Asians of lesser gods in this part of the world.

 Irom Sharmila breaks fast with honey

-9 Aug 2016, Imphal: Irom Sharmila has ended her hunger strike against the Armed Forces (Special Powers) Act today after sixteen long years of nose-feeding and controversies and bricks and bouquets and the personal-is-political narratives.
+9 Aug 2016, Imphal: Irom Sharmila has ended her hunger strike against the Armed Forces (Special Powers) Act today after sixteen long years of nose-feeding and controversies and bricks and bouquets and Desmond and countless narratives.
 There will always be support for her—her adherents are spread all over the world but the issue is more important than the personality.
-The ideas will live on even if she disappears into the maze of electoral politics and gets carried away by the deceit of the establishment.
+The ideas will live on even if she disappears into the maze of electoral politics and gets carried away by the deceit of the establishment—or into a quiet married life that she has been planning to with a strange hobo.
 Incidentally, India has shown us that there is no space for peaceful protest.
 Let a hundred military democracies bloom; let a hundred schools of gunmen and armymen and rebels contend!